sociocast/sociocast-android/README.md

 To send and retrieve data from Sociocast using the Sociocast Android Library you can now use the `Sociocast` object.
 The `Sociocast` class implements the `SociocastAPI` interface which defines the basic Sociocast REST API methods.

 ###`sociocast.entityObserve`
-The `sociocast.entityObserve` calls wraps the `entity/observe` Sociocast API REST call.
+The `sociocast.entityObserve` method wraps the `/entity/observe` Sociocast REST API call.
 To submit a `sociocast.entityObserve` call, you must create an `EntityObservation` object.
 For instance:

     EntityObservation obs = new EntityObservation();
     obs.setEid(eid);